Nelson W. Aldrich: Foreign affairs

 Aldrich opposed entry into the Spanish–American War, but supported McKinley when it began.
 He played a central role in winning two-thirds Senate approval of the Treaty of Paris that ended the war, and included annexation of the Philippines.
 He helped frame the Platt Amendment of 1901, which defined the American role in Cuba.
 He supported the Panama Canal, but was critical of Roosevelt's general Caribbean policy.

 In 1906 Aldrich and other American financiers invested heavily in mines and rubber in the Belgian Congo.
 They supported Belgium's King Leopold II, who had imposed very harsh labor conditions in the colony.

 Family prominence

 His daughter Abigail Greene "Abby" Aldrich was a philanthropist who married American financer and philanthropist John Davison Rockefeller, Jr. who was the only son of Standard Oil co-founder John D. Rockefeller.
-Their second son Nelson Aldrich Rockefeller was a four-term Governor of New York who campaigned for the Republican presidential nomination in 1960, 1964, and 1968, and was named Vice President of the United States under President Gerald Ford by the Congress in 1974.
+Their second son Nelson Aldrich Rockefeller was a four-term Governor of New York who campaigned for the Republican presidential nomination in 1960, 1964, and 1968, and was nominated as Vice President of the United States by President Gerald Ford and confirmed by the Congress in 1974.
 Aldrich's son Richard S. Aldrich served in Congress from 1923 to 1933, and his son Winthrop Williams Aldrich served as chairman of the Chase National Bank.
 His grandson David Rockefeller would eventually become the chairman and would become a leading banker.
 American film director, writer, and producer Robert Aldrich was his grandson.

+In addition to his sons Richard and Winthrop, Aldrich had sons Edward Burgess Aldrich (1871-1957), Stuart Morgan Aldrich (1876-1960) and William Truman Aldrich (1880-1966).
+In addition to Abigail, he had daughters Lucy Truman Aldrich (1869-1955) and Elsie Chapman Aldrich (1888-1968).
+In addition to the above, Aldrich had two children who died in infancy.